-Once you’ve got a suggested surface speed, it’s relatively easy to convert it to spindle rpms.
-The simple machining formula you’ll use is:
+Once you’ve got a suggested surface speed, it’s relatively easy to determine spindle speed.
+The simple machining formula you’ll use is the following equation:

 RPM to SFM Formula

-Of course we can easily convert RPM to SFM by manipulating the formula:
+Of course we can easily convert RPM to SFM by manipulating the following equation:

 SFM = RPM * Circumference